D4RK-R4BB1T/Anti-scam-toolkit/README.md

 1. Tor seems to be annoying due to how the script was written and how Debian 11 was installed so Until I figure out both, Not going to add it here.

-2. we'll add direct links to shodan & censys (ALL YOU HAVE TO DO IS LOGIN TO EACH SERVICE FIRST!)
+2. ~~we'll add direct links to shodan & censys~~ You will now have a direct link to shodan but not censys (ALL YOU HAVE TO DO IS LOGIN TO EACH SERVICE FIRST!)

 3. We'll create a script which will make it easier to use shodan for those whom have already logged in by allowing you to just enter keywords or batch keywords than export/print a direct link using the search operator.
 For instance if you wanted to use http.html:"Carding" the script will generate the direct link for you i.e. https://www.shodan.io/search?query=http.html%3A%22carding%22 when you only typed Carding, allowing you to be fucking lazy.
 The script will also allow you to batch keywords from a text file as I seriously hate the daily limit and It's just easier to pickup from a exported .txt file.
 You'll also be able to generate 20 pages by allowing you to just browse without having to manually click NEXT instead of go to page XX or god forbid add the damn page number to the URL because good lord I'd rather just be able to gen my 20 pages and pick what one I want to go to without having to blow through my daily limit.
 (There's no go-to page button so I'm semi-fixing that).